adampeklay/AWS-cka_2nd_edition_live_lessons_by_pearson/README.md

 The `packer` directory has a brief README as well.
 You can read this README top down to get this lab built fairly quickly.

-You will be instructed to start in the `packer` directory to get the AMI build, further below.
+You will be instructed to start in the `packer` directory to get the AMI built, further below.

 ## Local requirements
 - Install Packer, I used version `1.7.8`